AR0E/ar0e.github.io/_pages/reading-list.md

     - Geometric Mechanics (Part I and II) - Darryl D. Holm
     - Introduction to Mechanics and Symmetry - Marsden, Ratiu
     - Philsophical Problems of Space and Time - Adolf Grünbaum
+    - Fly by Night Physics - A. Zee

 # Geometry
 - Articles